vNeeL-code/A.G.I.-A.S.I./README.md

 **Why this matters:**

-When an agent sees its own name in the message, it recognizes "the user is addressing this specifically to me" and responds in structured YAML format. **Without explicit addressing**, the agent defaults to a generic "helpful assistant" persona, losing its specialization.
+When an agent sees its own name in the message, it recognizes "the user is addressing this specifically to me" and responds in structured YAML format. **Without explicit addressing**, the agent defaults to a generic "helpful assistant" persona, losing its specialization and grounding in reality.
 Or, it tries to roleplay ALL agents in sequence—hallucinating a multi-agent conversation.

 This solves two critical problems:
-1. **Role drift** - Models default to a generic "assistant" persona, forgetting their specialization (DeepSeek stops being a math specialist).
+1. **Role drift** - Models default to a generic "assistant" persona, forgetting their factual reality (DeepSeek stops being contextually aware of own architecture/function/scope/distribution/time).
-2. **Hallucinated coordination** - A single agent tries to simulate an entire team at once.
+2. **Hallucinated coordination** - A single agent tries to roleplay an entire team at once.

 **You control the routing manually.** The shortcuts just make it muscle memory instead of syntax memorization.
 Every turn, every message, you explicitly lock each agent into its role.

-### Powered by Samsung's Good Lock Suite
+Some agents are more grounded than others by default.

+### UI/UX customisation

-**The secret weapon:** Samsung's Good Lock customization ecosystem enables the entire interface layer.
+**Edge panels:** Samsung's Good Lock customization ecosystem enables the entire interface editing layer for One UI on Samsung devices.
+Alternative manufacturers have own UI editor equivalents.
+(UI editor is an optional UX layer)

-**One Hand Operation+** provides 24 custom gestures for instant agent/app switching. **Wonderland** adds gyro-responsive wallpapers for ambient feedback. **Edge Panels** create persistent toolbars for quick access.
+**One Hand Operation+** provides additional edge panels for instant agent/app switching.
+**Wonderland** adds gyro-responsive wallpapers for ambient feedback.
+**Edge Panels** create persistent toolbars for quick access.
 These aren't cosmetic features—they're the physical interface that makes multi-agent coordination feel like playing an instrument.

 Good Lock transforms Android from a static OS into a dynamic workspace.
 Without it, you're back to app-drawer hunting.